cyberway/cyberway.documentation/users/bandwidth_differences.md

 ![Fig. 2 — Structural diagram of the allocation of bandwidth resources by shared bandwidth principle](./images/bandwidth-fig_2.jpg)

-Fig. 2 — Structural diagram of the allocation of bandwidth resources by shared bandwidth principle

 Allocation of the bandwidth share to the user (from the space of application's common resources) is carried out by demand meaning it happens when the user is proceeding a transaction.
 This achievement is available courtesy double-signature transaction implemented specifically for the bandwidth use.
 A transaction will fall to the blockchain only in the presence of two key signatures (the user and the application private keys).
 The user cannot perform any action without the application presence as well as the application cannot perform any action without the presence of the user.